Approaching the media should ONLY be done if there are no ongoing legal proceedings.

 If you want to attract the attention of the media with your bailiff story, you will have to approach them professionally.

-These relations consist of all your contacts with reporters, editors, program producers, and others in the print and broadcast media.
+These relations consist of all your contacts with reporters, editors, programme producers, and others in the print and broadcast media.
 Your aim is, of course, to generate favourable coverage of your bailiff experience.

 The stronger and more sensational your bailiff story is, the more likely the media will cover it.

-The media's primary concern is with what's newsworthy.
+The media's primary concern is with what is newsworthy.
 This is why working with the media requires a lot of hard work.
-You can't get to know the media overnight.
-You can't expect maximum coverage unless you spend time communicating by mail, by telephone, and in person.
+You cannot get to know the media overnight.
+You cannot expect maximum coverage unless you spend time communicating by mail, telephone, and in person.

 Keep in mind that the duty of media professionals begins with their publication or station and with the interests of the people they reach — their market.

-They also have a responsibility to maintain editorial distance and from the story they cover.
-They try very hard to remain objective, not to play favorites and to be emotionally detached from outside contacts.
+They also have a responsibility to maintain editorial distance from the story they cover.
+They try very hard to remain objective, not to play favourites, and to be emotionally detached from outside contacts.

 Your story begins with your bailiff experience and how to convey your interests to your audience.
 When you work with the media, you must perform a balancing act between what you want to say and the needs of the media.

-That's the way it always will be.
-To you, your story is special; to the media, it's merely one among many.
-This is why, in addition to getting to know editors, reporters and broadcast producers, you need to take certain actions or develop certain attitudes that will allow you to play with the media for the best results.
+That is the way it always will be.
+To you, your story is special; to the media, it is merely one among many.
+This is why, in addition to getting to know editors, reporters, and broadcast producers, you need to take certain actions or develop certain attitudes that will allow you to play with the media for the best results.

 If you call media people with a story idea, they will require you to send something in writing.
-It's much easier for them to take a straightforward chronicle of your story than to piece it together from a telephone conversation.
+It is much easier for them to take a straightforward chronicle of your story than to piece it together from a telephone conversation.

 Also, they can look at your material when they have the time to focus on it.
 Your approach letter is your formal introduction to the media person.

-In it, you will describe yourself and your story, why your story would be of interest to their audience.
-You want to convince the media that your story is worth covering and it is of public interest.
+In it, you will describe yourself and your story and explain why your story would be of interest to their audience.
+You want to convince the media that your story is worth covering and is of public interest.

 Target the media you think will be interested in your story and then call to ascertain who would cover this type of story.